LiDAR 2.0: Hierarchical Curvy Waveguide Detailed Routing for Large-Scale Photonic Integrated Circuits

 \item \texttt{GWOR}~\cite{tan2011scalable}: Also MRR-based, it splits the central switch into multiple distributed parts, with I/O ports placed uniformly along the chip periphery and no group-level planning.
 This benchmark emphasizes routing conflict resolution via pure spatial reasoning.

-\item \texttt{Bennes}~\cite{qiao201732}: Based on Mach-Zehnder interferometers, it adopts a structured, hierarchical Benes topology.
+\item \texttt{Benes}~\cite{qiao201732}: Based on Mach-Zehnder interferometers, it adopts a structured, hierarchical Benes topology.
 It exhibits \textbf{extremely high crossing density}, where a single net may require tens of crossings, challenging both crossing reservation and congestion-aware routing strategies. \end{itemize}

 Tables~\ref{tab:bench_stat} and~\ref{tab:benchmark_stats_c} summarize the benchmark statistics.
 Total \#CR refers to the number of topological crossings inherent to the circuit and resolved during routing.
 For \texttt{Light} and \texttt{GWOR}, internal switch crossings are excluded, as we focus solely on the routing between the switch and the I/O interfaces in these benchmarks.
 Table~\ref{tab:bench_stat} (ISPD version) includes spacious, moderately complex layouts, while Table~\ref{tab:benchmark_stats_c} features more \textbf{compact} benchmarks with higher component density, smaller die sizes, and more crossings, posing greater routing challenges and better reflecting real-world photonic layout constraints.
 For the \texttt{Light} and \texttt{GWOR} benchmarks, the bending radius, waveguide width, and grid resolution are set to 60~$\mu$m, 2~$\mu$m, and 50~$\mu$m, respectively, to emulate the larger bend radii of the SiN platform.
 Since these circuits provide abundant routing resources, a larger grid size is adopted to accelerate the search process.
 For the other benchmarks, these values are set to 5~$\mu$m, 0.5~$\mu$m, and 2~$\mu$m, respectively, reflecting the tighter bends of the SiPh platform.
 By default, the crossing size is fixed at 10~$\mu$m~$\times$10$\mu$m.